yschroe/chessalyzer.js/README.md

         `data` is an object that contains `{key: value}` entries, where `key` is the property in the header of the PGN (e.g. `'WhiteElo'`, case sensitive) and `value` is the respective value of the property.
 The property `data.moves` is an array that contains the moves of the game in standard algebraic notation.

 -   `add(tracker)`:
     Function that is only required for multithreading.
 This function gets passed a Tracker object of the same type.
 In the function you need to define how the statistics of two trackers are added together.
-See [Multithreaded analyses section](#multithreaded-analysis) for an example.
+See [Multithreaded analysis section](#multithreaded-analysis) for an example.

 -   `nextGame()` (opt.):
     Optional method that is called for move-type trackers after the last move of every game.
 You can use this to do end-of-game stuff inside your tracker, like storing and resetting statistics for the current game.